Herbal KnowledgeFeb 2, 2022

 In Switzerland and France, Elecampane is one of many herbs used to make absinthe, and it was sacred to the ancient Celts.
 Some call it Elfwort, as Elecampane was linked to the myth and lore of elves and fairies.

-You’ll find it as a single herb extract as well as an ingredient in Lung Expectorant™ and Rapid Immune Boost™.
+You’ll find it as a single herb extract and as an ingredient in Lung Expectorant™ and Rapid Immune Boost™.

 Eyebright